 The clients were nervous about the idea of using anything other than a bank but eventually felt so frustrated they were willing to explore other options.
 They ended up with better repayment terms and a lower interest rate at a non-bank lender – and were relieved they could move forward in a fraction of the time.

-I’m not an advocate for any bank, or any non-bank for that matter: I’m an advocate of getting the job done – and sometimes, particularly in the current environment, that might require you to explore unorthodox solutions.
+I’m not an advocate for any bank, or any non-bank for that matter: I’m an advocate of getting the job done – and sometimes that might require you to explore unorthodox solutions.

 Hannah McQueen is a financial adviser, chartered accountant, personal finance author and the founder of enable.me – financial strategy &coaching.